 |Tamron SP 150-600mm f/5-6.3 Di VC USD G2||Canon EF 100-400mm f/4.5-5.6L IS II USM|

 |Aperture||f/5-6.3 – f32-40||f/4.5-5.6 – f/32-40|

 When you put together how much focal range this lens covers and how much it costs compared to some of the equivalents, especially primes, you are getting a lot for your money.
-If you consider the Canon 600mm costs over $10k and weighs the same as a tank, the Tamron is definitely great value for money.
+If you consider the Canon 600mm f/4L IS III USM costs over $10k and weighs the same as a tank, the Tamron SP 150-600mm f/5-6.3 Di VC USD G2 is definitely great value for money.

-However, to cram VR, a wide focal range and good optics into a competitive price means there have to be some compromises along the way.
-Basically, there will always have to be some sort of optical compromise the greater the range of focal length offered in a zoom.
-The wider the focal lengths, more internal correction is needed.
-This doesn’t mean that the lenses is a bad performer as it takes good images, but measured against the far more expensive equivalents, the others are definitely a cut above the rest.
+However, to cram VR, a wide focal range, and good optics into a competitive price means there have to be some compromises along the way.
+Basically, there will always have to be some sort of optical compromise with a greater range of focal length offered in a zoom.
+The wider the focal lengths, the more internal correction is needed.
+This doesn’t mean that the lens is a bad performer as it takes good images, but measured against the far more expensive equivalents, the others are definitely a cut above.
 In many ways it’s a scenario of you get what you pay for.